-This year’s live POP TV sessions for Creating a global consciousness of peace through innovative ways to end poverty and promote quality education ended on 5 April, but you can still catch up with them on the POP portal.
+Last year, POP TV sessions took an intimate look at the theme: Creating a global consciousness of peace through innovative ways to end poverty and promote quality education.
 Here are some highlights from the topics:

 - Ending poverty is a fundamental base for effective peacebuilding

 - There is no single approach to end poverty, a multidimensional approach is best, centering the voices of those most vulnerable

 - Public policies to end poverty should take an empowerment/shared control approach to be effective in building systemic change in local communities

 - Development to end poverty should include systems to support the maintenance of economic and social progress